BD2KGenomics/dcc-metadata-indexer/README.md

 In the future, look at adding options here for specifying where files should be merged:

     python merge.py --sample alignment:alignment1.json --sample alignment:alignment2.json --donor somatic_variant_calling:somatic.json

+## Billing and database.
+The metadata indexer was recently modified to deploy using docker as part of an ongoing migration to docker.
+For compartmentalization and containerizing, the work of generating invoices was moved intot he metadata indexer.
+To get this working, you need to install everything from requirements.txt and then also set the DATABASE_URL environment variable is set to point to a database URI in the format expected by SQLAlchemy (see http://docs.sqlalchemy.org/en/latest/core/engines.html).
+You can point this to any SQL database, but I will write down a few particular steps on getting this runnning on AWS RDS using a postgreSQL instance.
+* From the AWS management console, select the RDS tab and navigate to the instances tab.
+If you have a particular database instance already created you wish to set up with the indedxer, skip to GENERATING A DATABSE URI FROM AWS
+* Select the Launch DB Instance tab, within it, select postgreSQL, provision it as you deem necessary for the purposes (cores, IOP/S, network connection, etc.)
+## GENERATING A DATABSE URI FROM AWS
+This assumes that you have located the database instance in AWS which you wish to create a database URI for, after selecting it, click the see details information panel in instance actions. a SQLALCHEMY DATABASE URI is composed of a few parts, a username, a password, a port, a database name/hostname, and a protocol.

+Assuming you are setting up a postgreSQL database, your connection string will begin with "postgresql://"

+Working with a hypothetical database instance at the hostname "test-db-endpoint.com" with port 5432 (this should likely not change if using postgres, and you are connecting to a database named billings on that instance, using a username "TESTUSER" and password "TESTPASSWORD", the SQLAlchemy database URI for this would be the following

+"postgresql://TESTUSER:TESTPASSWORD@test-db-endpoint.com:5432/billings"

+More gonerally, they have form {PROTOCOL}{USERNAME}:{PASSWORD}@{HOSTNAME}:{PORT}/{DATABASE_NAME}